Should You Be Afraid Of “Clean Meat”?August 27, 2018

 Key Insight: Therefore, doctors are way less apt to ignore autoimmune disease these days (or, at the very least, less able to rule it out completely without knowing more).
 That is a great development for a lot of people who need the help.

-The other great thing that has happened is that people are more aware that their lifestyle habits, their diet, their stress load (1), their activity levels all can have a huge impact upon their immune system.
-This effects:
+The other great thing that has happened is that people are more aware that their lifestyle habits, their diet, their stress load (Read: Can IV Vitamin C soothe immune stress), their activity levels all can have a huge impact upon their immune system.

 - Whether or not they get these diseases